The NFT photography marketplace boomed in 2022 and even more is expected from it in 2023.

 - How you advertise your artwork (social media, blog, etc…)

-Be sure to check out this awesome guide: How To Sell NFT Photography – Marketing 101
+Check out this awesome guide: How To Sell Photos as NFT

 To put it into perspective, selling only a few photos as NFTs each month can potentially earn you over $1000.

 WHAT IS THE BIGGEST NFT PHOTOGRAPHY MARKETPLACE?

 The biggest NFT marketplace is OpenSea by far with more than 80 million pieces of digital artwork and over 1 million users registered.

 It’s also the go-to platform for many creators and investors and transactions worth millions of dollars are recorded each day.